 15-II.C.
-HOUSING QUALITY STANDARDS
+CONGREGATE HOUSING QUALITY STANDARDS

-HQS requirements as described in Chapter 8 apply to congregate housing except for the requirements stated below.

-Congregate housing must have a refrigerator of appropriate size in the private living area of each resident, a central kitchen and dining facilities located within the premises and accessible to the residents, and food service for the residents, that is not provided by the residents themselves.
+Housing quality standards requirements as described in Chapter 8 apply to congregate housing except for the requirements stated below.
+Congregate housing is not subject to the requirement that the dwelling unit must have a kitchen area.
+In place of the housing quality standards related to food preparation and refuse disposal, congregate housing must have a refrigerator of appropriate size in the private living area of each resident, a central kitchen and dining facilities located within the premises and accessible to the residents, and food service for the residents, that is not provided by the residents themselves.